jdanray/blog-code/README.md

-A repository for the programs that I write about on my blog:
+A repository for things that I write about on my blog:

 https://jdanray.wordpress.com